filipelsilva/dotfiles/README.md

 thing or two from someone else :D

-These are set up to work with my NixOS configuration, but they should work standalone is most Linux distros, provided you have the necessary requirements.
+These are set up to work with my NixOS configuration, but they should work standalone in most Linux distros, provided you have the necessary requirements.
 I prefer using the configuration files of the programs over configuring them with Home Manager, especially when I know I might need those configs outside of my systems (i.e. company machines).

+That's the same reason I don't use normal Nix primitives and instead rely on the `--impure` flag: I want my dotfile modifications to have a quick iteration time, meaning that I, for the most part, use Home Manager as a symlink manager.
+Could I use Stow?
+Yes.
+Am I gonna?
+Well, no.

 # NixOS Config